I embarked on a culinary mission: to sample 10 fried things at the Texas State Fair—as a service to our readers, of course.

-On this latest episode of the Substandard (subscribe, leave a review!), we discuss the 40th anniversary of Close Encounters of the Third Kind.
+In this latest episode of the Substandard (subscribe, tell your friends, leave a review!), we discuss The Death of Stalin and the workability of black comedies.